Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **Feasibility Analysis:** Whether the change is technically feasible within the System architecture
 * **Effort Estimate:** Estimated development effort in man-days
-* **Resource Assessment:** Whether the customization is included in standard AMS service or requires separate agreement
+* **Resource Assessment:** Whether the customization is included in CICO's standard services (funded from revenue share) or requires separate agreement
 * **Priority and Timeline:** Proposed delivery schedule based on CICO's product roadmap and resource availability
 * **Timeline:** Proposed delivery schedule, including dependencies
 * **Impact Analysis:** Potential impact on existing functionality, performance, or other modules